View and spotlight on the fascinating capital of Northern Ireland

 Arts, crafts and foods.
 Dating from 1890, grand St George’s Market was voted Britain’s Best Large Indoor Market in 2014.
 There’s been a Friday market on this site since 1604.
 Saturday’s City Food and Craft Market sees local and international speciality foods plus handmade pottery, glass, metalwork and local photography.
 The Sunday Market focuses on local arts and crafts.
 There’s often live music from local bands.

-Northern Irish culture.
 An arts and cultural centre housed in a former church in the Gaeltacht Quarter, Cultúrlann McAdam O Fiaich celebrates and fosters Irish culture with poetry readings, traditional and contemporary Irish music, exhibitions and céili’s.
-Its homely café-restaurant Bia is a meeting place for Belfast’s Irish Language community, and a place to enjoy breakfast, lunch or dinner in an authentic Gaelic atmosphere.
+Its homely café-restaurant Bia is a meeting place for Belfast’s Irish Language community, and a place to enjoy a meal in an authentic Gaelic atmosphere.

 Go to prison.
 First opening its gates to prisoners in 1846, Crumlin Road Gaol housed murderers, suffragettes, and loyalist and republican prisoners for 150 years.
 It has witnessed births, deaths and marriages and has been home to executions, escapes, riots and hunger strikes.
 The Gaol reopened in 2012 as a major visitor attraction.
 The 70-minute tour pays a visit to the condemned man’s cell, the execution cell, and the underground tunnel connecting the gaol to Crumlin Road Courthouse.